 Gaawin Gindaaswin Ndaawsii / I Am Not A Number

-Written by Kathy Kacer and Dr. Jenny Kay Dupuis Illustrated by Gillian Newland
+Written by Jenny Kay Dupuis and Kathy Kacer and illustrated by Gillian Newland

 Translated by Geraldine McLeod and Muriel Sawyer with Tory Fisher.

 This dual language edition sees the award-winning true story told in both English and Nishnaabemwin (Ojibwe), Nbisiing dialect—the language spoken by the book's protagonist, Irene Couchie, co-author Jenny Kay Dupuis’ grandmother, who was taken from her parents to live in a residential school, where she was forbidden from speaking her language.